elastic/elasticsearch/modules/apm/NAMING.md

 ### List of previously registered metric names
-You can run all previously registered metrics names with `./gradlew run -Dtests.es.logger.org.elasticsearch.telemetry.apm=debug` This should help you find out the already registered group that your meteric might fit
+You can inspect all previously registered metrics names with `./gradlew run -Dtests.es.logger.org.elasticsearch.telemetry.apm=debug` This should help you find out the already registered group that your meteric might fit